finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

 **Function specification components are used to define the processes applicable to a domain model** in the Rosetta DSL.
-The function's inputs and/or output are specified through their *types* (or *enumerations*) in the data model.
-A function specification amounts to standardising the `API <https://en.wikipedia.org/wiki/Application_programming_interface>`_ that implementors should conform to when building the function that supports the corresponding process.
+A function specification defines the function's inputs and/or output through their *types* (or *enumerations*) in the data model.
+This amounts to specifying the `API <https://en.wikipedia.org/wiki/Application_programming_interface>`_ that implementors should conform to when building the function that supports the corresponding process.
 Standardising those APIs guarantees the integrity, inter-operability and consistency of the automated processes supported by the model.

 **The Rosetta DSL offers a restricted set of language features designed to be unambiguous and understandable** by domain experts who are not software engineers, while minimising unintentional behaviour.
 The Rosetta DSL is not a *Turing-complete* language: it does not support looping constructs that can fail (e.g. the loop never ends), nor does it natively support concurrency or I/O operations.